NEW FERRY BUTTERFLY PARK

 VOLUNTEER OPPORTUNITIES AT NEW FERRY BUTTERFLY PARK

-Volunteers meet to manage the park in the winter (September–April).
+Volunteers meet to manage the park on the second Sunday of the month in the winter (September–April).

 See the Events Programme for the date of the next workday.